aglaszuk/Polygenic_Adaptation_Heliosperma/05_genoLike/README.md

 # Estimate genotype likelihoods and analyze genetic diversity and structure

-We used a the following pipeline to estimate genotype likelihoods using ANGSD v.0.931 (Korneliussen et al. 2014).
+We used the following pipeline to estimate genotype likelihoods using ANGSD v.0.931 (Korneliussen et al. 2014).

 Briefly, after mapping individual files, we added read groups for each individual, sorted by coordinate and removed duplicates using PicardTools v.2.9.2 (https://broadinstitute.github.io/picard/).
 ```
 for file in *.bam; \